 Upon completion of the M.Ed. in Early Childhood Education, a graduate will be able to:

-Describe, summarize and analyze the connection between theory and practice and create curriculum in early childhood education in response to both classical and contemporary theories and practices.
+Describe, summarize and analyze the connection between theory and practice and create curriculum in early childhood education in response to both classical and contemporary theories and practices (Administration Specialization).

-Analyze various theories of play and their connection to teaching practice with a focus on development: language, motor, social and cognitive.
+Analyze various theories of play and their connection to teaching practice with a focus on multiple domains of learning and development.

 Analyze early childhood learning environments in relationship to the influences of physical space, community building, the outdoors and curriculum development.